Does the thought of time out of the gym due to injury make your (or your gymnast’s) skin crawl?

-Now, most injuries need more than four weeks to heal and right now (COVID-19) our athletes will be out of the gym for longer than 4 weeks.
+Most gymnast’s injuries need more than four weeks to heal.
 But, this doesn’t mean they are immobilized.
-Most every gymnast I know is doing the best they can to stretch, condition, and get in some cardio as they can at home.
+Most every gymnast I know does the best they can to stretch, condition, and get in some cardio as they can at home or in the gym.
 This is good.

-How do I prevent muscle loss and getting "out of shape"?
+How does a gymnast prevent muscle loss and getting “out of shape” during injury?

-I totally understand, you don’t want to be “squishy” or have extra weight you have carry.
-But, having a solid nutrition foundation with adequate nutrition to cover for the “work required” during sport will make it easy to handle time out of the gym.
-All you would need to do is peel back the extra nutrition, i.e. pre-workout and intra-workout snacks that are normally required for a 4+ hour workout but not necessarily 1-2 hours of conditioning at home.
+I totally understand.
+You don’t want to be “squishy” or have extra weight you have to carry.
+But, having a solid nutrition foundation with adequate nutrition to cover for the “work required” during sport makes it easy to handle time out of the gym.
+All you need to do is peel back the extra nutrition.
+I.e. pre-workout and intra-workout snacks that are normally required for a 4+ hour workout but not necessarily 1-2 hours of conditioning at home.

 Your appetite may start to decline with less time in the gym, so you can use that as your guide while being mindful of your overall nutrition.

-2. Adequate protein: Protein is the building block of the gymnasts muscles and tissues.
-It is essential that you consume enough protein to keep your muscles from being used for energy.
-You will have a lot harder time coming back from a long break or injury if you don’t fuel your body with a) enough calories and b) enough protein to spare your lean mass (muscle) from being used as energy.
+Protein is the building block of the gymnast’s muscles and tissues.
+Gymnasts must consume enough protein to keep your muscles from being used for energy.
+You will have a lot harder time returning from a long break or injury if you don’t fuel your body with enough calories and protein to spare your lean mass (muscle) from being used as energy.

 If you are not eating enough FOOD (calories), it doesn’t matter if you’re eating all the protein in the world.
-You body will still use some of your muscle stores for energy and that is not good for the athlete.
+Your body will still use some of your muscle stores for energy.
+I think I state the obvious when I say, that’s not good for an athlete.

 High quality protein like chicken, beef, fish, eggs, and dairy will most effectively help your muscles repair and preserve themselves.